Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A positive result means that chlamydia bacteria were found and that you are likely infected with the disease.

 This test requires a sample of cells from the urethra in men or the vagina in women.
-For men, the doctor will gently insert a swab 3 to 4 centimeters into the urethra and rotate it once to collect cells.
-For women, the doctor will put the swab into the vagina to take cells from the cervix.
+For men, the healthcare provider will gently insert a swab 3 to 4 centimeters into the urethra.
+The provider will turn it once to collect cells.
+For women, the provider will put the swab into the vagina to take cells from the cervix.

 Other factors aren't likely to affect your results.